Green Card Risk Analyst Jobs

 How does the green card process for a Risk Analyst differ from H-1B sponsorship?

-H-1B is a temporary status capped at 85,000 per year with an annual lottery, while EB-3 green card sponsorship has no lottery and leads to permanent residency.
+H-1B visa is a temporary status capped at 85,000 per year with an annual lottery, while EB-3 green card sponsorship has no lottery and leads to permanent residency.
 The tradeoff is time: PERM labor certification adds six to eighteen months before USCIS even adjudicates your I-140 petition, making early employer conversations critical for planning.

 Which industries sponsor Risk Analysts for green cards most consistently?